RWS-CFNS/cap-dab-server/README.md

 - [x] Option to use ODR-DabMod config file instead of fifo output
 - [ ] Option to restart threads that have quit
 - [x] Use ZeroMQ ipc instead of telnet for communication with odr-dabmux
+- [ ] Allow user to select which announcement to use for CAP messages

 # License
 This project is licensed under the GNU General Public License v3.0.
 See